samblenny/ime_engine/README.md

-# IME-Engine
+# ime-engine

-IME-Engine provides an IME back-end (rust) and a vocabulary data entry workflow (ruby) for developers who want to embed a lightweight, customizable IME into other software.
+ime-engine provides an Input Method Editor back-end (rust) and a vocabulary data entry workflow (ruby) for developers who want to embed a lightweight, customizable IME into other software.

-**PLEASE NOTE: This is just a hobby project.
-I hope to implement the vision I describe below in the not-too-distant future, but... no promises.
-For now, please consider this vaporware.
-I will remove this note if I make sufficient progress.**
+Key Features:
+- Small and efficient
+- Builds no_std and does not use heap allocation
+- Designed for plain text user interfaces (CLI or terminal-style web UI)

+Currently Supported Languages:
+- Simplified Chinese with 1200 word HSK4 level vocabulary

 ## Live Demo

-To view the WASM demo with current progress:
+You can try the IME on a demo web page built with WebAssembly (WASM):
 - hosted page: <https://samblenny.github.io/ime-engine/wasm-demo/>
 - code: [wasm-demo/](wasm-demo/)

 ## Non-Features

-1. This is not a full IME.
+1. This is not intended for use with OS-level IME software like Rime, Ibus, or Fcitx.
+Rather, you can use ime-engine to embed lightweight, stand-alone IME features directly into other software.

-2. This does not include AI stuff or a very large, general-purpose vocabulary.
-   There is no auto-correct or fuzzy predictive completion.
+2. This does not include AI stuff or a very large vocabulary.
+There is no auto-correct.
+No spell-check.
+No fuzzy predictive completion.

-3. This is not a rust crate of the sort where you just add the dependency and start making API calls.
-The workflow for customizing vocab lists uses ruby scripts to generate rust source code.
-Ruby v2.3 or later should work on macOS and linux (windows not tested).
-No gems needed.

-4. This does not use wasm-pack.
+3. This does not use wasm-pack.
 I build the WASM module using cargo, rustc with wasm32-unknown-unknown, and hand-coded javascript bindings.